taw00/howto/configure-send-only-email-via-smtp-relay.fedora.md

 Let's talk about each of those...

 ### Burner email account.
-Example, nfdasd@yandex.com
+Example, `nfdasd@yandex.com`

 Using a single purpose email account is important.
 If for whatever reason that account is compromised, your personal email is put at risk.
-For example, if my personal google account were compromised, I would be a world of hurt.
+For example, if my personal google account were compromised, I would be in a world of hurt.
 We don't want that.
 Sure sing app-passwords reduces that possibility, and sure we compromise ourselves all the time by linking applications to our account, but... don't add one more when you don't have.

 I am using yandex.com as an example, but you can use gmail.com, yahoo.com, whomever.
+I use something like Lastpass'es password generator to cycle through random usernames until I find one I like.
+Or just pound randomly on the keyboard.
+That works too. :)

-* Create a <https://yandex.com> accout, for example.
+* Create a <https://yandex.com> account, for example.

-Caveat: They, like many providers now require an associated cell phone number.
+Caveat: They, like many providers, now require an associated cell phone number.
 They let you create an account temporarily without one, but eventually they force you to cough up your cell phone number.
 I don't know if we can avoid this anymore unless we set up our own domain for this purpose.
-That may be a separate howto.
+That may be a separate HowTo.

 * Set up an app password.

 In order to use a scripted interface with most 3rd party accounts, they will provide you some means to access the account with a password that is not your login password.
-This password is effectively send only.
-With Yandex, you do this in Settings > Security > App password.
+The password allows certain activities on the account but not "admin" activities.
+With Yandex, you do this in `Settings > Security > App password`.
 Create a label, copy the generated password.
 Save that for later.

 ### Google Group to send notifications.
-Example, my-awesome-notifications@googlegroups.com
+Example, `my-awesome-notifications@googlegroups.com`

 Instead of sending alert emails directly to some 1 account, send them to a google group account.
 It will serve like a message bus of events and historical record.
 Plus multiple accounts can be attached to it if you want to have other people